ethereum/execution-spec-tests/docs/tutorials/state_transition.md

         ),
 ```

 Within this example test Yul code we have a function definition, and inside it we are using the Yul `add` instruction.
 When compiled with `solc` it translates the instruction directly to the`ADD` opcode.
 For further Yul instructions [see here](https://docs.soliditylang.org/en/latest/yul.html#evm-dialect).
-Notice that function is utilised with the Yul `sstore` instruction, which stores the result of `add(1, 2)` to the storage address `0x00`.
+Notice that function is utilized with the Yul `sstore` instruction, which stores the result of `add(1, 2)` to the storage address `0x00`.

 Generally for execution spec tests the `sstore` instruction acts as a high-level assertion method to check pre to post-state changes.
 The test filler achieves this by verifying that the correct value is held within post-state storage, hence we can validate that the Yul code has run successfully.